 It is unfortunately that this sigh is rarely seen but it is a cruel warning so as you can drive carefully.
 This symbol communicates emergency situation on the road such as fire stations, when emergency cars are entering the Road therefore whenever you encounter this symbol be careful, alert and obey to save your life.
 It is advisable to continue moving only when you are sure there are no other cars coming because you may cause an accident.

-With the above guide, rent a driver with us and grab an opportunity to travel safely while exploring the eye-catching beauty of Rwanda.
-For further inquiries, feel free to contact our safari experts by sending an email on email@example.com or you can call us directly on +256-414699459 or +256-700135510 to speak to the reservations team.
+If you planning to self drive Rwanda this season, then you should be humble and follow the above traffic signs or fall victim of an accident or fine from the Rwanda traffic police.
+For further inquiries, feel free to contact us by sending an email on email@example.com or you can call us directly on +256-414699459 or +256-700135510 to speak to the reservations team.